cosmicLinux/BaCoN-II/README.md

 The Cosmic Variance is still modelled as Gaussian noise on large scales.
 Shot noise is also a Gaussian noise, though we recommend to leave it out.

 ## Data structure
-Get the spectra from [Ben's Google drive folder](https://drive.google.com/drive/folders/1MCYvhlsIsBoSNJEBGuofieieQ_VfPPJk) and put them into the data folder.
+Get the spectra from here and put them into the data folder.
 Copy the normalisation file ```planck_ee2.txt``` from the ```data/normalisation/``` folder into the train and test data folders.
 The resulting data structure should look like this:

 ```bash
 data/train_data/